 me:printReactionOperatorSize, which prints out the reaction operator.
 The text within this element specifies how many lower-right rows/columns to generate for printing.
 For example, if one specifies 20, then the lower-right square matrix block containing 20 rows/columns will be printed.
 In addition, one can specify negative numbers: -1 for printing whole matrix, -2 for printing lower-right square matrix with ½ the number rows/columns compared to the whole reaction matrix, -3 for printing lower-right square matrix with 1/3 the number rows/columns compared to the whole reaction matrix.

-me:printSpeciesProfile which prints out time evolution of every species in the logarithmic time scale.
+me:printSpeciesProfile which prints out time evolution of every species, as calculated by summing over energy grains, on a logarithmic time scale.
+Note this control is not supported for systems that contain a second order term.

+me:printPhenomenologicalEvolution which prints out time evolution of every species on a logarithmic time scale.
+This control differs from me:printSpeciesProfile as the profiles are calculated using standard rate law expressions and the phenomenological rate coefficients calculated from the Bartis-Widom algorithm (see section 9.1.1.6).
+If the CSE and IERE eigenvalue sets are well separated the results from this method and the above should match closely.
+Note this control is not supported for systems that contain a second order term.

 me:printTunnelingCoefficients, which prints tunnelling coefficients for those reactions where tunnelling corrections are specified.